USB-C

 The designation C refers only to the connector's physical configuration, or form factor, not to be confused with the connector's specific capabilities and performance, such as Thunderbolt 3, DisplayPort 2.0, USB 3.2 Gen 2×2.
 While USB‑C is the single modern connector for all USB protocols, there are valid uses of the connector that do not involve any USB protocol.
 Based on the protocols supported by all, host, intermediate devices (hubs), and peripheral devices, a USB‑C connection normally provides much higher data rates, and often more electrical power, than anything using the superseded connectors.

 A device with a Type‑C connector does not necessarily implement any USB transfer protocol, USB Power Delivery, or any of the Alternate Modes: the Type‑C connector is common to several technologies while mandating only a few of them.

 USB 3.2, released in September 2017, fully replaced the USB 3.1 (and therefore also USB 3.0) specifications.
-It preserves the former USB 3.1 SuperSpeed and SuperSpeed+ data transfer modes and introduces two additional data transfer modes by newly applying two-lane operations, with signalling rates of 10 Gbit/s (SuperSpeed USB 10 Gbps; raw data rate: 1.212 GB/s) and 20 Gbit/s (SuperSpeed USB 20 Gbps; raw data rate: 2.422 GB/s).
+It preserves the former USB 3.1 SuperSpeed and SuperSpeedPlus architectures and protocols, though introduces two additional operational modes by newly applying a two-lane configuration with signalling rates of 5 Gbit/s (resulting speed of USB 10Gbps with two lanes; raw data rate: 1.212 GB/s) and 10 Gbit/s (USB 20Gbps speed; raw data rate: 2.422 GB/s).
 They are only applicable with Full-Featured USB‑C cables and connectors and hosts, hubs, and peripheral devices that use them.